GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/README.md

 We'll use the `integrationcli` tool to configure the pipeline for removing the historical data from Spanner.
 Go ahead and follow the [instructions](https://github.com/GoogleCloudPlatform/application-integration-management-toolkit) to install it.

-We've already prepared the *Application Integration* pipeline for you at `TBD`, download that to the VM where you installed the `integrationcli` and publish it.
+We've already prepared the *Application Integration* pipeline for you [here](https://github.com/meken/gcp-httf-data-app-int/archive/refs/heads/main.zip), download that to the VM where you installed the `integrationcli` and publish it.
 Use the same region as the Spanner instance and make sure to set the environment name for the scaffolding to `dev` and grant permissions.

 Once the *Application Integration* is available in the Google Cloud Console, open it and run it by clicking on the *Test* button, and choosing the *Delete Order Items* task (keep the default parameters).